 - M3AAWG – I love the M3AAWG community; it is probably the warmest community I have met.
 However, the M3AAWG community is involved in fighting spam and abuse.
 Great keynotes and Montréal is a great city to host such an event.

 - NANOG 77 – it was the first time we went to NANOG, and I was impressed with how much knowledge is up there.
-A lot of great minds gather in NANOG event twice a year.
+A lot of great minds gather in the NANOG event twice a year.
 We picked up plenty of ideas from the NANOG community to build one or another feature that you will see shortly.

 - ARIN 44 – most of the things went around ARIN policy.
-I can say that the ARIN community is amicable and unique, in a way that most of the guys are from the US and Canada.
+I can say that the ARIN community is amicable and unique in a way that most of the guys are from the US and Canada.
 Comparing to RIPE, it is one of the most significant RIR communities today.

 - ICANN66 Montréal – it was a great event if you prepare for networking.
-If you come to ICANN meeting without doing your homework, you might end up wasting your time trying to engage with people during the event.
+If you come to the ICANN meeting without doing your homework, you might end up wasting your time trying to engage with people during the event.
 However, ICANN is the place where you can meet people making decisions on how the Internet will look in the future.

 It would be great to save the best for last.
-After travelling the world and bringing back ideas and thoughts, we decided to keep on developing our IP Address Market.
+After traveling the world and bringing back ideas and thoughts, we decided to keep on developing our IP Address Market.
 We see that the Internet needs this type of solution due to a couple of reasons:

 - Fighting against spam and abuse.
 Giving the ability to help to develop RPKI integration.